fznwebdesign/jSnake/README.md

 Please check the [wiki](https://github.com/fznwebdesign/jSnake/wiki) for implementation instructions and tips, just to make sure you are leveraging all the game's features.

+## Requirements

+This project uses jQuery 2.0.3 which is only compatible with IE9 or later.

+To run on IE8- you can try with a older version of jQuery, but I cannot assure it will fully work.

 ## Controls

 In order to control your Snake, you need to click on the board to start catching the keyboard events.